sourcegraph/sourcegraph-public-snapshot/doc/code_navigation/how-to/configure_auto_indexing.md

 This guide shows how to configure policies to control the scheduling of precise code navigation indexing jobs.
 Indexing jobs [produce a code graph data index](../explanations/precise_code_navigation.md) and uploads it to your Sourcegraph instance for use with code navigation.

+> NOTE: See the [best practices guide](policies_best_practices.md) for additional details on how policies affect resource usage.

 Each policy has a number of configurable options, including:

 - The set of Git branches or tags to which the policy applies